Peebles: Facilities

 In 2014 Creative Scotland named Peebles the most creative place of its size in Scotland, presenting the town with a Creative Place Award and £100,000 to enhance arts events, festivals, and arts commissions.
 Most arts performances take place in the Eastgate Theatre on the High Street which has a year-round programme of music, drama, dance, talks, and classes for children and adults.
 The town also has four major annual festivals – the Beltane Festival, Peebles Arts Festival, Tweedlove Bike Festival, and Imaginarium.
+The town has a concert band, a silver band and an orchestra.

 Peebles is a popular centre for walkers, cyclists, and horse riders.
 It is the eastern terminus of the John Buchan Way, a 22 km walking route which runs between Peebles and Broughton.
 The Cross Borders Drove Road, an 82 km route between Hawick and Little Vantage, also passes through the town.

 The town is home to two long-established Scottish senior sporting clubs.
 Peebles Rovers F.C. provides Peebles with a senior Football team in the East of Scotland Football League, meanwhile Peebles RFC currently represent the town in Scottish National League Division Two in the Scottish Rugby pyramid system.

 Peebles has an 18-hole golf course located at the upper end of Kirkland Street.
 The golf club was formerly owned and run by the local council before being taken over and run by its own members.

 Peebles has three primary schools: Kingsland (now relocated to Neidpath Road from its original position on Rosetta Road), Priorsford, and the Roman Catholic Halyrude Primary School (now relocated from Elcho Street to the former Kingsland primary school building on Rosetta road).
 Peebles also has the largest secondary school in the Borders, Peebles High School, which is attended by pupils from all over Tweeddale.

 In 2005, a study by the New Economics Foundation ranked Peebles as the best town in Scotland (second best in the UK, after Hebden Bridge in Yorkshire) for a range of independent shops and 'home town identity'.

 The local health facility is Hay Lodge Hospital in Neidpath Road.